adushaj/AFK-AHK/README.md

 - To completely shut down the script, hit `CTRL + F7`.
 Note that this command will require you to minimize Destiny 2 and run step 4 above.
 This should only be used in the event you cannot regain control of your PC.

 ## Disclaimer
-I have not thoroughly tested if this is capable of fooling Destiny 2's AFK Kicker.
-I will adjust the steps until I am confident it works.
+~~I have not thoroughly tested if this is capable of fooling Destiny 2's AFK Kicker.
+I will adjust the steps until I am confident it works.~~

+As of 8/2/19, this is confirmed working in Vanguard Strikes.